 Our purpose is to serve students in the greater Rockford area who have been unsuccessful in the public or private school settings and help them become contributing members of the community through education and mentoring.

-LYDIA Urban Academy goals:
+Lydia Learning Academy goals:

 • To provide a quality, personalized education to as many students as feasible.